 Scaling up IS capacity within precision public health efforts and actions is essential.
 To accomplish this, we may need to develop IS training activities specific to researchers within this area.
 Precision public health researchers can apply IS concepts, for example, to measure reach of a contact tracing program that incorporates electronic health record information (e.g., viral test results) into their program.
 Through IS capacity building, researchers will understand how to design implementation strategies that are tailored to populations based upon diverse health needs of the specific population being studied, and learning to factor in the inner and outer contextual factors and barriers and facilitators will all help achieve the goals of precision implementation.
 Additionally, understanding that the ability to recognize and adapt to the dynamic nature of any intervention is essential and will enable adaptation and sustainability of that intervention.
 We must also acknowledge that ongoing learning is necessary throughout one’s research agenda as well as throughout one’s career.

-During the first annual Implementation Science Consortium in Cancer (ISCC) discussion, participants identified the need to increase IS capacity building for research within Precision Health and Big Data (click here to view the video summary of the activities discussed at the ISCC 2019 meeting).
+During the first annual Implementation Science Consortium in Cancer (ISCC) discussion, participants identified the need to increase IS capacity building for research within Precision Health and Big Data.
 Following the meeting, ongoing discussion has included the desire to find avenues for targeted training for genomic and precision health researchers.
 Combined in-person and virtual mini-courses similar to TIDIRC have been discussed, as well as the option for an add-on course during an annual genomics or precision health conference.
 For anyone interested in actively collaborating in this IS capacity building effort specific to precision health, please feel free to get in touch with me.

 We expect that the COVID-19 pandemic will provide opportunities for innovation in IS towards more precision, while IS remains grounded in its core principles.
 Capacity building in IS for precision health and big data could help us incorporate more rapid-cycle studies, whereby ongoing data collection and continuous monitoring and feedback will enable faster translation time.
 Strategies that use precision and digital technologies have been critical for health care continuity during the pandemic, so adaptation of interventions using these tools may become more commonplace even after we get back to the “new” normal.
 We would love to hear from our IS community if you have suggestions for how precision health, big data, and implementation science can come together toward the benefit of all.

-Mindy Clyne, M.H.S., C.G.C., is a research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Ms. Clyne collects and assembles existing tools, peer-reviewed literature, and documentation on implementation science in the areas of precision medicine and public health genomics.
+Mindy Clyne, M.H.S., C.G.C., is a former research assistant for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences at the National Cancer Institute.

 Dispatches from the Implementation Science Team, is an episodic collection of short form updates, authored by members and friends of the IS team representing a sample of the work being done and topics that our staff are considering for future projects.
 Topics address some of the advances in implementation science, ongoing issues that affect the conduct of research studies, reflections on fellowships and meetings, as well as new directions for activity from our research and practice communities.